 Speaking of which:

-Two words: touch screen.
-Today’s students grew up using their smartphones.
+One word: touchscreen.
+If you’re looking for the best laptop for students, consider one with a touchscreen.
+Many of today’s students grew up using smartphones.
 Touching the screen is how they interact with devices.
-This naturally translates to computers with a touchscreen interface, and they can use all the inputs they want—touch, mouse, pen, and keyboard.
+This naturally translates to computers with a touchscreen interface, and they can incorporate all the inputs they want—touch, mouse, pen, and keyboard.

 Oh, the options you have!
 From 2-in-1s to tablets and laptops, of all different sizes—there are a variety of form-factors from respected manufacturers like Dell, HP, and Lenovo to choose from.
 You’ll find an option that’s perfect for your student’s needs and style.

 Sounds expensive, right?
 You’d be surprised at the laptop deals you can find.
-Whether your budget is $300 or $1,300, you can find the best laptop for learning and for your student, wherever they are.
+Whether your budget is $300 or $1,300, you can find the best computer for your student, wherever they are.

+If you’re looking for the best computer for a student, be sure to choose one with outstanding accessibility features aligned with their learning style.
 This is where Windows PCs shine; compatibility and built-in accessibility features that over 1 billion users enjoy worldwide.
-Whether your student needs to make everything easier to see by adjusting text size and color or boosting contrast, or would prefer to have items read aloud to them by using the built-in screen reading app, Narrator, your student can customize their computer to work best for how they want to use it, where they want to use it.
+Maybe your student needs to make everything easier to see by adjusting text size and color or boosting contrast.
+Or they may prefer to have items read aloud to them by using the built-in screen reading app, Narrator.
+Whatever their preferences, your student can customize their computer to work best for how they want to use it, where they want to use it.

-If you start your student off with an Intel-based Windows PC in college, they’ll have 4 years of experience with the platform by the time they graduate (8 if you start in high school!
-Up to 12 if you start in elementary school!).
+If you start your student off with an Intel-based Windows PC in college, they’ll likely have four years of experience with the platform by the time they graduate (eight if they start in high school!
+Up to 12 if they start in elementary school!).
 And with Fortune 500 companies looking for computer literacy to get their work done, you’re setting students up for success in the job market ahead.
-Internship or entry-level role, you’ll be giving your student an advantage by ensuring they’re tech-savvy for the work environment.
+Internship or entry-level role, you’ll be giving your student an advantage by ensuring they’re tech-savvy for many work environments.

 This also applies to those who want to blaze their own path.
-If your current student is looking to be a future entrepreneur, give them the best chance by giving them the best computer that can do it all.
+If your student is looking to be a future entrepreneur, give them the best technology to make it happen.

-With a Windows 10 computer, your student can take on any challenge from the first day of school to graduation and beyond.
-Convenience, compatibility, built-in intelligent features that learn and adapt—combine all that with the speed and responsiveness of an 10th Gen Intel® Core™ processors and you’ve got a formula for success.
+With a Windows 11 computer, your student can take on any challenge from the first day of school to graduation and beyond.
+Convenience, compatibility, built-in intelligent features that learn and adapt—combine all that with the speed and responsiveness of 12th Gen Intel® Core™ processors, and you’ve got a formula for success.